jncraton/mdpub/readme.md

 - Fonts
 - Nav pages

-An mdpub document is essentially a markdown document that has been split into chapters, converted to html, mapped to a table of contents, and compressed into the standard epub package.
+An mdpub document is a markdown document that has been split into chapters, converted to html, mapped to a table of contents, and compressed into an epub container.